WordPress/wpcs-docs/wordpress-coding-standards/css.md

 - Magic Numbers are unlucky.
 These are numbers that are used as quick fixes on a one-off basis.
 Example: `.box { margin-top: 37px }`.
 - DOM will change over time, target the element you want to use as opposed to "finding it" through its parents.
 Example: Use `.highlight` on the element as opposed to `.highlight a` (where the selector is on the parent)
 - Know when to use the `height` property.
 It should be used when you are including outside elements (such as images).
 Otherwise use `line-height` for more flexibility.
-- Do not restate default property &amp; value combinations (for instance `display: block;` on block-level elements).
+- Do not restate default property and value combinations (for instance `display: block;` on block-level elements).

 ### WP Admin CSS